Árpád Házi: Biography

-Born in to a working-class family, Házi worked as a tailor's assistant and was a member of the Hungarian Association of Tailors and Workers where he organised strikes and demonstrations.
+Born into a working-class family, Házi worked as a tailor's assistant and was a member of the Hungarian Association of Tailors and Workers where he organised strikes and demonstrations.
 Házi was also involved with the Hungarian Red Aid and eventually joined the Hungarian Communist Party in 1929.

 Házi was secretary of the KMP illegal party cells in various districts in Budapest.
 In 1936 he was arrested and released in 1937.

 He joined the KMP organization in Kispest, and in 1941 he became a member of the executive committee.
 He controlled the communist organizations in the outer areas of Budapest.
 From 1942 he organised underground resistance fighters and carried out sabotage against the occupying forces.

 After the war he became deputy governor of the Pest-Pilis-Solt-Kiskun County and a delegate to the Provisional National Assembly.
 In 1946 he became a member of the central committee and politburo of the KMP.

 In 1949 he was appointed head of the State Audit Office, which he chaired until May 1951.In May 1951, he was elected a member of the Secretariat of the Hungarian Working People's Party.